ZackHagerty/FlightTrackingProject/README.md

 # FlightTrackingProject
-This is Flight Tracking, a team term project built in python over the course of ten weeks as a term project.
+This is Flight Tracking, a team term project built in python over the course of ten weeks.
 The program was built by myself and my teammates, Devon Casey, Matthew Jolliffe, and Matthew Grabasch.
 Built with Python 3.97

 To run: